Why choose A level sociology?

 How will A level sociology be delivered?

-Researching and understanding social inequalities | Covers sociological research methods and explores inequalities linked to class, gender, race, and age across key social areas |
+- Component 2: Researching and understanding social inequalities – This covers sociological research methods and exploring inequalities linked to class, gender, race, and age across key social areas

 Assessment